wso2/docs-is/en/docs/fragments/db-config-table.md

 <table>
 <tr class="even">
 <td><strong>maxActive</strong></td>
-<td>The maximum number of active connections that can be allocated at the same time from this pool.
-Enter any negative value to denote an unlimited number of active connections</td>
+<td>This is the maximum number of active connections that can be allocated at the same time from this pool.
+Enter any negative value to denote an unlimited number of active connections.</td>
 </tr>
 <tr class="odd">
 <td><strong>maxWait</strong></td>